Call us: 0800 843 752Free shipping for orders $150 or over

 Also known as

-The Meyer lemon season generally spans from early winter through spring in many parts of the world.
-While Meyer lemon trees can produce fruit almost year-round once established, the peak harvest season in New Zealand is typically during the autumn and winter months.
+The 'Meyer' lemon season generally spans from early winter through spring in many parts of the world.
+While they can produce fruit almost year-round once established, the peak harvest season in New Zealand is typically during the autumn and winter months.

-Caring for a Meyer Lemon tree is relatively easy with a few key tips.
-The site chosen for them must be sheltered, well-drained, and be in full sun.
+Caring for a 'Meyer' Lemon tree is relatively easy with a few key tips.
+The site chosen for them must be sheltered, well-drained, and in full sun.
 Meyer lemons are relatively hardy but still need protection from hard frosts, especially when young.
-After planting be sure to mulch around the base of the tree to help retain moisture and suppress weeds.
+After planting, be sure to mulch around the base of the tree to help retain moisture and suppress weeds.
 Water regularly, especially during the first year to establish a strong root system and during dry periods.
-Mature trees need less frequent watering but a good drenching when they are watered.
-Meyer Lemon trees are heavy feeders and should be fed with a generous does of citrus fertiliser in spring.
+Mature trees require less frequent watering, but they benefit from a thorough drenching when watered.
+Meyer Lemon trees are heavy feeders and should be fed with a generous dose of citrus fertiliser in spring.
 Prune the trees lightly to maintain a desired shape and size, especially if grown in a container.
 Monitor your tree regularly for common citrus pests like aphids, scale, mealybugs, and mites.
 These are easily controlled with an insecticide.
 Meyer Lemon trees are self-fertile and don't need another tree for pollination to produce fruit.

-Meyer Lemon trees can start fruiting relatively early compared to some other citrus varieties.
-Most Meyer Lemon trees are grafted onto rootstock and these trees can often start producing fruit within 2-4 years of planting.
-Some may even produce a few fruits in their first or second year, though it's often recommended to remove these early fruits to encourage stronger growth in the initial years.
+'Meyer' Lemon trees can start fruiting relatively early compared to some other citrus varieties.
+Most Meyer Lemon trees are grafted onto rootstock, and these trees can often begin to produce fruit within 2-4 years of planting.
+Some may even make a few fruits in their first or second year, though it's usually recommended to remove these early fruits to encourage stronger growth in the initial years.
 Once established, Meyer Lemon trees in New Zealand tend to fruit throughout the year, with the main harvest occurring in autumn and winter.

-The best soil for a Meyer Lemon tree needs to be well-draining, slightly acidic, and fertile.
+The best soil for a 'Meyer' Lemon tree needs to be well-draining, slightly acidic, and fertile.
 The trees are susceptible to root rot if their roots are in sodden soil for extended periods.
 The soil should allow excess water to drain away freely.
 The optimal soil pH is between 5.5 and 6.5.
 This range ensures the tree can properly absorb essential nutrients.
 They are heavy feeders and need a soil that can provide adequate nutrients for healthy growth and fruit production.
-Therefore, loam soil are perfect as are sandy soils loaded with compost or other organic matter.
-For container planting choose a potting mix specifically formulated for citrus or fruit trees.
+Therefore, loam soil is perfect, as are sandy soils loaded with compost or other organic matter.
+For container planting, choose a potting mix specifically formulated for citrus or fruit trees.
 These mixes are designed to provide good drainage and aeration.

-The Plant Company has the best Meyer Lemon trees to buy in NZ.
-Our production nursery specialises in grafting and growing amazing plants and our logistics team pack them carefully for our customers.
+The Plant Company has the best 'Meyer' Lemon trees to buy in NZ.
+Our production nursery specialises in grafting and growing amazing plants, and our logistics team packs them carefully for our customers.
 The pricing is competitive and the quality is exceptional.
 Let us look after your plant needs and impress you with both our products and service!

 Questions and Answers